 Chiara Passerini is Urbane’s resident researcher.
 As an anthropologist, she collects and synthesizes knowledge about people – their values, relationships, and behaviors – as they apply to the urban environment.

-Chiara has also worked on research projects exploring the economic impact of fees, fines, and other monetary judgments on formerly incarcerated NYC residents, facilitated interactive charrettes and focus groups exploring the challenges to upward mobility for low-income residents in Ward 1 of Paterson, NJ, and helped assess the financial and operational feasibility of a bio-medical modular labs in East Baltimore.
+Ms. Passerini has worked on research projects exploring financial health and capability of vulnerable populations in the Bedford-Stuyvesant section of Brooklyn; the economic impact of fees, fines, and other monetary judgments on formerly incarcerated NYC residents; facilitated interactive charrettes and focus groups exploring the challenges to upward mobility for low-income residents in Ward 1 of Paterson, NJ; and helped assess the financial and operational feasibility of a bio-medical modular labs in East Baltimore.

 The Urbane Q&A… with Chiara Passerini

 A. I was drawn to the work and the way it is done.
 That is, Urbane practices insight-driven, incremental, and lasting change by recognizing that local stakeholders are also the experts.
 This has allowed Urbane to continue growing, expanding its reach, and increasingly taking on challenges in neighborhoods across North America.
 Personally, Urbane is a place where I have the opportunity to marry my passion (i.e., building strong communities in underserved areas) with a sense of purpose and progress.